ardyh/my-ds-guide-id/README.md

 ## **Case Examples**

-Biar gak ngawang, dibawah ada beberapa contoh data science problem statements:
+Biar gak ngawang, di bawah ada beberapa contoh data science problem statements:

 1. Given records of ticket transactions for the past month, predict how many extra tickets will be booked everyday for the next week